nour95/katacoda/final-docker/step3.md

 The flag `-t` will tell the main process inside docker that its input is a terminal device.

+These two in combination will allow us to use the termial inside the container as a "normal" terminal (similarly to when connecting via `ssh`).

 For more information about that, check [this discussion](https://stackoverflow.com/questions/30137135/confused-about-docker-t-option-to-allocate-a-pseudo-tty)

 <!--
 TODO Do I need too explain this more?
+I don't think so.
+I think having the link is good though, as this topic is a bit more complicated than the one before
 -->